pratyush-kr/ENV/readme.md

 # Database

-These are the required tables for sucessful implementation of this Project!
+These are the required tables for successful implementation of this Project!

 <ins>Peoples</ins> have {Unique ID, name, email, phone number, <ins>Planted-Trees</ins>}